 - Speech Recognition: If the SOFTWARE includes speech recognition component(s), you should understand that speech recognition is an inherently statistical process and that recognition errors are inherent in the process.
-Neither FORD MOTOR COMPANY nor its suppliers shall be liable for any damages arising out of errors in the speech recognition process.
-It is your responsibility to monitor any speech recognition functions included in the system.

-- Limitations on Reverse Engineering, Decompilation and Disassembly:

-You may not reverse engineer, decompile, translate, disassemble or attempt to discover any source code or underlying ideas or algorithms of the SOFTWARE nor permit others to reverse engineer, decompile or disassemble the SOFTWARE, except and only to the extent that such activity is expressly permitted by applicable law notwithstanding this limitation or to the extent as may be permitted by the licensing terms governing use of any open source components included
+Neither FORD MOTOR COMPANY nor its suppliers shall be liable for any damages arising out of errors in the speech recognition process. - Limitations on Reverse Engineering, Decompilation and Disassembly: You may not reverse engineer, decompile, or disassemble nor permit others to reverse engineer, decompile or disassemble the SOFTWARE, except and only to the extent that such activity is expressly permitted by applicable law notwithstanding this limitation. - Limitations on Distributing, Copying, Modifying and Creating Derivative Works: You may not distribute, copy, make modifications to or create derivative works based on the SOFTWARE, except and only to the extent that such activity is expressly permitted by applicable law notwithstanding this limitation. - Single EULA: The end user documentation for the DEVICE and related systems and services may contain multiple EULAs, such as multiple translations and/or multiple media versions (e.g., in the user documentation and in the software).
+Even if you receive multiple EULAs, you are licensed to use only one (1) copy of the SOFTWARE.

-- Limitations on Distributing,

-Copying, Modifying and Creating

-Derivative Works: You may not

-distribute, copy, make modifications

-to or create derivative works based on

-the SOFTWARE, except and only to the

-extent that such activity is expressly

-permitted by applicable law

-notwithstanding this limitation or to

-the extent as may be permitted by the

-licensing terms governing use of any

-open source components included with

-the SOFTWARE.